This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Crack the eggs into a bowl, beat with a fork.
-Add the rest of the ingredients into the egg mixture, stir to combine well.
-Make sure the oyster sauce is fully dissolved in the egg mixture.
+- Crack the eggs into a bowl and beat them with a fork.
+Add the remaining ingredients to the egg mixture and stir well to combine.
+Ensure that the oyster sauce is fully dissolved in the egg mixture.

-- Heat up a wok or a pan on high heat.
+- Heat a wok or pan on high heat.
 Add the oil.
-When the oil is fully heated, ladle the egg mixture into the pan.
-Make sure that you keep the diameter of the omelet to about 4-5 inches wide.
+Once the oil is fully heated, ladle the egg mixture into the pan, ensuring that the diameter of the omelet is about 4-5 inches (10cm-12cm) wide.

-- Use a pair of chopsticks to transfer the beansprouts and other ingredients to the middle of the omelet.
-The omelet should be thicker in the center.
-Let the omelet set, for about 3 minutes before flipping it over.
+- Use a pair of chopsticks to transfer the bean sprouts and other ingredients to the middle of the omelet, making it thicker in the center.
+Allow the omelet to set for about 3 minutes before flipping it over.

 - Fry the omelet until both sides are golden brown and nicely puffed up.
-Repeat the same and use the remaining egg mixture to make a total of 3 omelets.
+Repeat the process with the remaining egg mixture to make a total of 3 omelets.
 Serve immediately with steamed rice.

 Nutrition